Tarqeq

 Tarqeq, also known as Saturn LII (provisional designation S/2007 S 1) is a natural satellite of Saturn.
 Its discovery was announced by Scott S. Sheppard, David C. Jewitt, Jan Kleyna, and Brian G. Marsden on 13 April 2007 from observations taken between 5 January 2006 and 22 March 2007.
 It is named after Tarqeq, the Inuit moon god, and is a member of the Inuit group of irregular satellites.
-It is about seven kilometres in diameter.
+It is about six kilometres in diameter.
 The Cassini spacecraft observed Tarqeq over 1.5 days on 15–16 January 2014.

 The Tarqiupian (Tarqeqian) orbit lies at an inclination of 49.90° (to the ecliptic; 49.77° to Saturn's equator), with an eccentricity of 0.1081 and a semi-major axis of 17.9106 Gm.
 Tarqeq orbits in a prograde direction with a period of 894.86 days.

 Tarqeq is the slowest-rotating irregular moon measured by Cassini–Huygens, with a period of about 76.13±0.01 h and a roughly ellipsoidal shape.
 This is very close to a 1:5 resonance with Titan's orbital period, suggesting that gravitational interactions possibly lock Tarqeq in a mean-motion resonance.

 It has very similar inclination and semi-major axis as Siarnaq, suggesting that it is a fragment of the latter.